10 Fascinating Facts You Never Knew About the Titanic

 Universal History Archive/Shutterstock

-You can take a cruise that echoes the Titanic experience
+There was a cruise that echoed the Titanic experience

-Leaving exactly 100 years after the Titanic began its ill-fated voyage, a memorial cruise made its way to Halifax, where many Titanic victims were laid to rest, and later arrived at the spot in the Atlantic where the ship sank for a day of reflection.
-No guarantees on spotting an iceberg.
-We bet you had no idea that these historical “events” never actually happened.
+Leaving exactly 100 years after the Titanic began its ill-fated voyage, a memorial cruise made its way to Halifax in 2012, where many Titanic victims were laid to rest, and later arrived at the spot in the Atlantic where the ship sank for a day of reflection.

 It’s still one of the biggest local attractions and shows no sign of stopping